 The interior of the bangle is enameled.
 First, a traditional Indian floral motif is indented onto the 23-carat-gold body of the cuff (pure, 24-carat gold is not used because it would be too soft to hold the cuff’s shape).
 The enamel colors are prepared by crushing glass to powder with metal oxides, and each color is placed on the indentations using a thin stick.
 The piece then enters a furnace heated to temperatures of 600 to 900 °F so that the glass melts and sets.
 This happens twice, to embed the colors.
 A quick polish with sulphuric acid gives the interior a “luster and shine that rival those of a diamond,” as Kasliwal describes it.

 A lot of jewelry today, in Kasliwal’s opinion, is about peacocking: showing off what you have.
-What makes his family’s work different is the attention paid to aspects of the design—such as the interior of this cuff—that are seen only by a piece’s owner.
-And indeed, maharajas would judge a jeweler by how much effort he put into the parts of a piece that only a few might see.
+What makes his family’s work different is the attention paid to aspects of the design—such as the interior of this cuff—that might be seen only by a piece’s owner.
+And indeed, maharajas would judge a jeweler by how much effort he put into the less visible parts of a creation.
 Kasliwal compares wearing a piece of his family’s jewelry to a secret you keep with a friend.